Adding a Prep to Your Planner

 Step 5: From the Roster Sections drop-down, select a roster section to link students to the prep.

-Step 6: From the Plan Templates drop-down, select a template to provide a basis for creating your prep, if the appropriate template is available.
+Step 6: From the Plan Templates drop-down, select one or more templates to provide a basis for creating your prep, if the appropriate template is available.

 Step 7: In the Invite people or teams field, begin typing a name, email address, or team name for the person or team you want to invite.
 Select the name of the person or team when it appears in the list.